-Dr. Jonas Salk In 1947, Salk accepted a professorship the School of Medicine at the University Pittsburgh.
-It was there that he undertook a project to determine the number of different types of poliovirus, starting in 1948.
-For the next seven years, Salk devoted himself towards developing a vaccine against po-
+Dr. Jonas Salk In 1947, Salk accepted a professorship the School of Medicine at the University of Pittsburgh.
+It was there that he undertook a project to determine the num-

 Salk was immediately hailed as a "miracle worker" when the vaccine's success was first made public in April 1955, and chose to not patent the vaccine or seek any profit from it in order to maximize its global distribution.
 The National Foundation for Infantile Paralysis and the University of Pittsburgh looked into patenting the vaccine but, since Salk's techniques were not novel, their patent attorney said, "if there were any patentable novelty to be found in this phase it would lie within an extremely narrow scope and would be of doubtful onas Salk wrote about the polio vaccine trial project, "the most elaborate program of its kind in history, involving 20,000 physicians and public health officers, 64,000 school personnel, and 220,000 volunteers," with over 1.8 million school children participating in the trial.
 A 1954 Gallup poll showed that more Americans knew about the polio field trials than could give the full name of the current U.S. president.